aline-fagundes/aline-fagundes/README.md

   <samp>
 I'm Aline Napoli Fagundes.
   <br> <br>
-💻 I'm on track with learning more about Java, Spring Framework and Angular.
+💻 I'm on track with learning more about Java, Spring Framework, Angular and AWS
   </samp>
 <br>